-Rosalind Franklin was a scientist whose work was very important in discovering the structure of DNA (the molecule that contains the genetic code for all plants and animals) she used ascientific method to take pictures of DNA.
-Thesepictures showed that DNA has a structure called a double helix, which looks like a ladder twisted into a spiral.
+Rosalind Franklin was a scientist whose work was very important in discovering the structure of DNA (the molecule that contains the genetic code for all plants and animals) she used a scientific method to take pictures of DNA.
+These pictures showed that DNA has a structure called a double helix, which looks like a ladder twisted into a spiral.

-Rosalind’s work helped other scientists tounderstand the structure of DNA and to find outhow genetic information is passed from parents to their children.
+Rosalind’s work helped other scientists to understand the structure of DNA and to find out how genetic information is passed from parents to their children.

-Your body uses genetic information to decide all sorts of things, for example, the colour of your eyes, or how tall you are.
+Your body uses genetic information to decide all sorts of things, for example, the color of your eyes, or how tall you are.
 Genetic information also helps us to understand about how diseases and illnesses are caused, and how we might be able to treat them.

 Rosalind’s scientific work also helped us to see the tiny structures of other things too, such as coal, graphite, and viruses.

-4 facts about Rosalind Franklin:
+Four facts about Rosalind Franklin: